hashicorp/terraform-provider-aws/website/docs/r/guardduty_ipset.html.markdown

 # aws_guardduty_ipset

-Provides a resource to manage a GuardDuty detector.
+Provides a resource to manage a GuardDuty IPSet.

+~> **Note:** Currently in GuardDuty, users from member accounts cannot upload and further manage IPSets.
+IPSets that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts.
+See the [GuardDuty API Documentation](https://docs.aws.amazon.com/guardduty/latest/ug/create-ip-set.html)

 ## Example Usage